ensf-614-group11/AcmePlex/README.md

    - Ensure it shows JDK 17.

 2. **Run the Application with Maven Wrapper**:
+  - Run this command to install dependencies.
+You should only need to do this once, unless any dependencies change
+     ```bash
+     ./mvnw install
+     ```

    - Run the following command in the project directory:
      ```bash
      ./mvnw spring-boot:run